TL;DR

 Two-level thematic analysis structures data into two layers:

-- Themes (Main Categories): These represent broad topics that reflect customer concerns, feedback patterns, or pain points.
+- Themes (Main Categories): Broad topics that reflect customer concerns, feedback patterns, or pain points.

-- Subthemes (Subcategories): These subthemes also known as subtopics, provide a deeper level of insight by identifying the specific underlying issues within each theme.
+- Subthemes (Subcategories): A deeper level of insight identifying the specific underlying issues within each theme.

 This layered approach ensures businesses can distinguish between general concerns and specific issues, helping teams focus on what matters most.